How to Make Buttermilk

 - Add milk until the total volume is 1 cup.
 Stir.

-- Let the mixture sit for about 10 minutes, until it curdles and slightly thickens.
+- Let the mixture sit for 5-10 minutes, until it curdles and slightly thickens.

 To make buttermilk with plain yogurt: